-- As California faces one of the driest years on record, diversifying our water supply will allow us to stretch our essential drinking water in times of drought or during emergencies.
+- As California faces some of the driest years on record, diversifying our water supply will allow us to stretch our essential drinking water in times of drought or during emergencies.

 - We have been studying and monitoring the quality of our groundwater basin for more than a decade as we prepare to bring this reliable local source back into our supply.

 - Once our groundwater is blended with our regional water supply, our drinking water will continue to be some of the highest quality water in the nation.

 - The State Water Resources Control Board, Division of Drinking Water Programs, regulates drinking water supplies, and will monitor and issue a permit before groundwater is blended into our drinking water supply.

 - Our Annual Water Quality Report is available for more information.
 2014 data will be available in June.